christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 7 Subversion of the Imperial Cult

-Sometime after the Bar Kokhba Revolt (132--136 CE), a group of rabbis that were headed by a rabbi named Akiva who lead the Talmudic Pharisees and is responsible for large parts of the Talmud, Sefer Yetzirah (book of creation), the Mishna and the Midrash Halakha, and modern judaism, and who was a student of Gamaliel (Paul the Apostle claimed that he was
+Sometime after the Bar Kokhba Revolt (132--136 CE), a group of rabbis that were headed by a rabbi named Akiva who led the Talmudic Pharisees and is responsible for large parts of the Talmud, Sefer Yetzirah (book of creation), the Mishna and the Midrash Halakha, and modern judaism, and who was a student of Gamaliel (Paul the Apostle claimed that he was